Joaqrz/Joaquin-Rodriguez/README.md

 <h1 align="center">Hi 👋, I'm Joaquin Ismael Rodriguez</h1>
 <h3 align="center">A passionate Data Scientist from Argentina, currently an engineer in development.</h3>

-- 🔭 I've worked in [Restaurantes Maps-Yelp](https://github.com/Joaqrz/Proyecto_Final_Yelp) <br>
+- 🔭 I've worked in [Restaurantes Maps-Yelp](https://github.com/Joaqrz/Proyecto_Final_Yelp) <br><br>
 We created a sophisticated restaurant analysis and recommendation system leveraging Yelp and Google Maps data.
 The project involved setting up a data warehouse on Google Cloud, utilizing Cloud Functions and Airflow for data transformation, and conducting analysis in BigQuery.
 Machine learning models were developed with scikit-learn, and sentiment analysis was performed using VADER.
-The results were displayed on interactive dashboards with Streamlit and Power BI.<br>
+The results were displayed on interactive dashboards with Streamlit and Power BI.<br><br>
 Used Technologies:<br>
 🔹Google Cloud Platform<br>
 🔹Python<br>
 🔹Streamlit, Power BI<br>
-🔹Others (Trello, Github, Slack)<br>
+🔹Others (Trello, Github, Slack)<br><br><br>
--

-- 📊 A data analisys project [Dashboard Incidentes](https://github.com/Joaqrz/Proyecto-Individual-2)
+- 📊 A data analisys project [Dashboard Incidentes](https://github.com/Joaqrz/Proyecto-Individual-2)<br><br>
+In this project, a recommendation system was created to find video games similar to others, according to the user's needs.<br><br>
+Used Technologies:<br>
+🔹Python<br>
+🔹Scikit learn<br>
+🔹Seaborn<br>
+🔹Pandas<br><br><br>
 - 🤖 A machine learning project [Api de Steam](https://github.com/Joaqrz/Proyecto_Individual_Final)

 <h3 align="left">Connect with me:</h3>